Alphabet in Ethiopia - Amharic Letters

 Second only to Arabic, and it uses the ancient language of Geez as its script, this is known as the Fidel.

-The Ethiopian alphabet also known as Ethiopic or Geez is one of the oldest used in the world.
+The Ethiopian alphabet or Amharic letters is also known as Ethiopic or Geez is one of the oldest used in the world.

 This alphabet is used by many Ethiopian languages and the various subsets include Agew, Amharic, Awingi, Bench, Bilen, Dawro, Dizi, Gamo-Gofa, Geez, Gumuz, Guragie, Kayla, Kunful, Meen, Mursi, Oromiffa, Qimant, Quara, Suri, Tigre, Tigrigna and Xamtang languages with their own and overlapping character sets.